-It’s the age-old question surrounding electric radiators and one that never really seems to go away: “how much do electric radiators cost to run?”
-Though it would be lovely to be able to offer exact figures for the running cost of a heating system, you’d need nothing short of clairvoyance in order to do so.
-Asking “what’s the running cost of an electric radiator?” is almost akin to asking “what will my utility bill be this month?” – an answer that varies so much from household to household, it would be impossible to offer a set figure applicable to every single residence in the UK.
-The lack of concrete answers can be discouraging but this is simply because any cost analysis needs to be tailored toward your own usage habits.
-Making your own basic estimates for potential running costs couldn’t be simpler, but there are specific details you will need to be aware of before you start.
+It’s the age-old question surrounding electric radiators: “how much do they cost to run?”
+Though we’d love to offer exact figures, we’d need to be clairvoyants in order to do so.
+It’s a tricky question, as its answer varies so much from household to household.
+It’s impossible for us to offer a set figure, as there’s a lot of external variables to consider.
+The lack of concrete answers can be discouraging, but this is simply because any cost analysis needs to be tailored toward your own usage habits.
+Making your own basic running cost estimate couldn’t be simpler, but there are some things to be aware of before you start.

 Why is it hard to calculate the running cost for electric radiators?